nextdoc/ai-tools/README.md

 This will allow you to [add comments](https://aider.chat/docs/usage/watch.html#aider-in-your-ide) in any namespace.
 Aider will:

-- detect via its file watcher and respond with answers and/or changes
+- detect via its file watcher
+- respond with answers and/or changes
+- reload some or all of the changed namespaces
+- fix any errors it notices if the updated source doesn't compile
 - re-run the tests using the test runner task
 - add the output from the test runner to its context
 - fix any errors it notices if the test runner returns a non-zero exit code